ByMyBootstraps/activation-steering/README.md

 In particular, all experiments are performed on LLaMa or Zephyr-7B-beta at very small scale and I really want to acquire more diverse datasets and reproduce some of the original author's later experiments.
 Additionally, I don't yet answer the questions which originally drove this project: how much do extracted steering vectors vary depending on the set of prompts they were extracted from?
 And what features of the extraction process influence the predictivity of the resulting vectors?

 # Predictivity of steering vectors
-Premise: if we have successfully identified a vector that encodes something like "respond sycophantically", we might expect that, in situations were the model is spontaneously behaving sycophantically, its activations would have high cosine similarity with that vector.
+Premise: if we have successfully identified a vector that encodes something like "respond sycophantically", we might expect that, in situations where the model is spontaneously behaving sycophantically, its activations would have high cosine similarity with that vector.
 Whereas if it encodes some other target which leads to sycophancy there is less reason to expect unrelated sycophancy to have the same cause.

 To investigate predictivity, I start by extracting steering vectors for sycophancy from activations on Anthropic's [sycophancy dataset](https://huggingface.co/datasets/Anthropic/model-written-evals/tree/main/sycophancy) in the same fashion as the original paper.